 usually shallow, calm waters near shore.
 Windsurfing rentals available.
 Always

 keep an eye on your kids any time they're near water - even if it's only two

 inches deep.
-Le Galion is topless with some clothing-optional use weekdays,
+Le Galion is topless but nudity is forbidden.

 NOTE: We've seen sea urchins here, little black spherical objects with